vyrjana/DearEIS/documentation/fitting.md

 - `data`: The data set that the circuit will be fitted to.
 - `settings`: The settings that determine the circuit and how the fit is performed.
-- `num_procs`: The maximum number of parallel processes to use when method is `Method.AUTO` and/or weight is `Weight.AUTO`.
+- `num_procs`: The maximum number of parallel processes to use when method is `CNLSMethod.AUTO` and/or weight is `Weight.AUTO`.

 _Returns_